 When providing details of your project there are three areas to be considered: IMPACT, PROCESS and PLANNING.
 Evidence needs to be provided of how the project has been developed in each of these areas.
 This should substantiate why you think your project meets your chosen criteria.

 - Ensure you have talked with your District Grants Officer.

 - Don't ignore the questions you feel are not relevant or can't answer.
-Please ring the Grants Office to find out more before completing the form.
+Please ring the Grants Team to find out more before completing the form.

 - Ask someone who has not been involved in the process to look over your completed application.
 They are more likely to see where there may be gaps in the information required and spot any misunderstandings of questions.

 - Ensure that the contact person is someone who will be readily available and quick to respond to any further information requested by the committee.